 Figure 23 shows the locations of local TIP projects throughout Allen County and the Metropolitan Planning Area.
-The local TIP map identifies projects that utilize federal aid funds with matching local funds from the Local Public Agency (LPA) who has jurisdiction of the project.
+The local TIP map identifies projects that utilize federal aid funds with matching local funds from the City of Fort Wayne, City of New Haven, Town of Huntertown, Town of Leo-Cedarville and Allen County.
 Figures 24 and 25 provide aerial views to show detailed examples of projects shown in Figure 23.
 The following pages provide a listing of projects for each fiscal year and the phase for each project.
 Please note that projects listed on page 45 are locally funded projects only.
-Also note that not all projects listed on the following pages are shown in Figure 23 as
+Also note that not all projects listed on the following pages are shown in Figure 23 as some of the projects were amended after the map was made.